 The department organizes a Career Fair, inviting organizations engaged in their recruitment cycle to make company presentations and answer questions from students.
-The department envisages this as an annual event not for only interactive sessions between students and the corporate world, but also for providing resumes for either immediate employment, in case jobs are available with the organization concerned, or resumes being kept pending by organizations for jobs whenever such an opportunity arises.
+The department envisages this as an annual event not for only interactive sessions between students and the corporate world, but also for providing resumes for immediate employment, in case jobs are available with the organization concerned or alternatively, arranging for resumes to be kept pending by organizations for jobs whenever such an opportunity arises.